top of page

 • Termination techniques

-You will often see a big resemblance between the self defense techniques used in Taekwondo and those applied in Hapkido.
+You will often see a big resemblance between the self defense techniques used in Tae Kwon Do and those applied in Hapkido.

 Hear her Roar!